 NJ construction liens have complicated requirements to be valid.
 If the lien claimant fails to comply with the requirements, the contractor may in some circumstances be liable to pay the owner’s attorney’s fees incurred in getting the lien discharged.
 Additionally, if you file a NJ construction lien for money found not to have been due, the lien claimant may be liable for the owner’s attorney’s fees spent in defending the claim and seeking to have the lien discharged.
 An owner can also have the lien discharged by posting a bond with the Superior Court of New Jersey while the case on the underlying debt is pending.

-Schedule your initial consultation with a skilled and knowledgeable New Jersey construction lien attorney
+Schedule your initial consultation with a skilled New Jersey construction lien attorney

 Snellings Law LLC protects your best interests and rights in prosecuting or defending construction liens.
-Call us at 973.265.6100 or contact us online to schedule your appointment.
+Contact us to schedule your appointment.
 Our office provides parking, access to public transportation and flexible hours by request.